unilogs/unilogs/deployer-backend/README.md

 Reason: BackOff

-Message: Back-off restarting failed container loki in pod loki-read-<id number>(df7a1fa9-a5fb-4d55-8944-4e47942b7637) [not sure what the other id is here]
+Message: Back-off restarting failed container loki in pod loki-read-<id number>(df7a1fa9-a5fb-4d55-8944-4e47942b7637) [the pod id number?]

-Not sure what this implies.
+This implies that the read pods are repeatedly crashing, maybe because the backend pods aren't scheduled.

 ## Grafana error?

 I thought for sure I saw somewhere (maybe when looking at the "grafana-release-<id number>" pod) that I saw an event warning stating that after a few successful things, it failed the health check, because the connection was refused.
 It also gave an error for the logging, saying the logging was not set up / configured.
 But for some reason when I look back at the pod I don't see any events.

-Also, related, I'm not yet sure exactly where to go to attempt to access the Grafana UI, but it doesn't work to simply go to the EIP address for one of the public subnets and use one of the ports for Grafana or Loki.
-So I'm not sure if this is due to trying the wrong thing or if the UI is inaccessible/down.
+Also, related, we will either need to schedule the Grafana pod as a load balancer service, accessible from outside the cluster, or as the default ClusterIP service, internally accessible only (either using the default nginx ingress controller or perhaps from an extra AWS EC2 instance, which could also serve as the hub for our UI if we want).